lyssphacker/stackoverflow-teams/elaborate.md

 Why searching Slack history is not good enough?

 SO Teams might help in onboarding new BE devs.
 There is always somebody leaving and joining.

+Some of the Slack exchanges are educational and should be recorded.
+Idea is that SO Teams with Slack integration can be used for that purpose.